rticommunity/connextauto-bus/README.md

   The emulator uses the *RTI Prototyper with Lua* to emulate the entire system architecture.

-- Visualizing the system architecture
+- Visualizing the autonomous systems databus
   - Run `RTI Admin Console` to visualize databus.
   - Run `rtiddsspy` to view the data.